Alternatives to Toptal for Hiring Developers (2026)

 Arc.dev

-Who it is best for: Individual senior developer hires
+Who it's best for: Individual senior developer hires

 Arc.dev (formerly CodementorX) is a vetted remote developer marketplace that focuses on senior talent.
-Their vetting process is selective — they claim to accept only 2% of applicants — and their marketplace model lets you review profiles, conduct interviews, and hire directly.
-It is more transparent than Toptal's opaque matching process.
+Their vetting process is selective; they claim to accept only 2% of applicants.
+The marketplace model lets you review profiles, conduct interviews, and hire directly.
+It's more transparent than Toptal's opaque matching process.

 Arc works well when you need one or two strong senior developers and want to be hands-on in the selection process.
-The platform gives you more visibility into candidate backgrounds and allows you to interview before committing.
+You get more visibility into candidate backgrounds and can interview before committing.
 Rates are generally lower than Toptal for comparable seniority levels.

 Pricing: $40-80/hr